Skip to main content

 Apply

-• Which self-care practices would you try teaching youth?
+• Which self-care practices would I try teaching youth?
 Or younger children?

-• How would you teach the practices you selected?
+• How would I teach the practices I select?

-• How might you obtain access to a curriculum or employee program that includes self-care practices?
+• How might I obtain access to a curriculum or employee program that includes self-care practices?

 • What training would staff members need to carry out self-care activities with the children?

-• What resources are available either through your installation or in the larger community to assist you in embedding self-care activities for children and staff into your center?
+• What resources are available either through my installation or in the larger community to assist me in embedding self-care activities for children and staff into my center?

-• How can you as the program leader assist staff in learning to value self-care practices?
+• How can I, as the program leader, assist staff in learning to value self-care practices?

-• How might you encourage individual staff members to take a leadership role in implementing self-care practices within your program?
+• How might I encourage individual staff members to take a leadership role in implementing self-care practices within my program?

 Glossary